If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 - Poor picture quality

 The BenQ HT2150ST is a home theater projector meant for use in a dark room or in low-light situations.
-It’s built around a single DLP chip and a six-segment color wheel.
+It’s built around a single Digital Light Processing chip and a six-segment color wheel.
 The 2,200 ANSI lumens can boost brightness when you need it to stand up to ambient light.

 The BenQ HT2150ST model is also built for gaming as it has a low input lag.
 It’s so easy to install with its vertical keystone correction and a 1.
 2x zoom.
 The best thing is it has 3-year limited parts and labor coverage.